asbjornenge/politicus/README.md

 * What about topics?
 Should that just be parsed by indexers from hashtags in Bit.content?
 * After a petition has been voted for, how long until it can be re-created?
 A variable?
+* Should we expand User from just a publickey - perhaps they can have multiple?